Learning BSL? Our tutors outline some hints and tips for using and improving your fingerspelling.

 - Develop a flow and reasonable pace when spelling words

 Improving your flow:

 Practice for 5 minutes every day.
 Improve the flow of your fingerspelling by practising spelling random words.
 You can practice spelling the words for objects around you.
 Or you could practice spelling pages in a book.
-You could really challenge yourself and try fingerspelling the alphabet….. backward!
+You could really challenge yourself and try to do the alphabet….. backwards!
 Practising will help you know where the letters are on your hands.
 You also avoid a fingerspelling no.no….looking at your hands (see below).

 *Hot tip* When fingerspelling, break down the syllables in a word.
 Mouth the syllables as you fingerspell.

 Context is everything.
 Information signed before and after the fingerspelling will give you clues.
 For example, if someone is describing a group of people, you know they might spell someone’s name.
 Or if someone is signing about a location, the person may refer to a specific street.